 Healthy Diabetic Mexican Recipe Turkey Tortillas for Diabetes Patients

-These turkey and bean tortilla wraps are perfect any time for lunch or dinner, but especially if you’re looking to do a little something different – and lighter – with the leftover Thanksgiving turkey.
+These bean and turkey tortilla wraps are perfect any time for lunch or dinner, but especially if you’re looking to do a little something different – and lighter – with the leftover Thanksgiving turkey.

 - 1 cup dried pinto beans